Jon Snow and Daenerys Targaryen Had a Reunion at the Golden Globes

 The romantic entanglement between Jon Snow and Daenerys Targaryen is at the core of the Game of Thrones story, and the real-life friendship between the actors who play them is going strong.

-Thrones episodes in 2018, fans rejoiced when Kit Harington and Emilia Clarke, who play Jon Snow and Daenerys Targaryen respectively, reunited at the 2018 Golden Globes.
+Thrones fans rejoiced when Kit Harington and Emilia Clarke, who play Jon Snow and Daenerys Targaryen respectively, reunited at the 2018 Golden Globes.

 The co-stars were there to present the award for Best TV series musical or comedy, and Seth Meyers did not hold back on the Thrones jokes.